Which of the following best describes the resonance structures of... | Study Prep in Pearson+

 Multiple Choice

-Which of the following best represents the next most important resonance structure for the enolate ion derived from (acetone enolate)?
+Which of the following statements about the resonance contributors for the cationic intermediate is correct?

 7